eshanks16/katacoda-scenarios-1/troubleshooting-services/step2.md

 `exit`{{execute}}

-Armed with this new knowledge, your colleagues go back to work to build more apps segmented by namespaces.
+Armed with this new knowledge you've provided, your colleagues go back to work to build more apps segmented by namespaces.